AyushGupta2114/rubrik-cube-solver/README.md

 # Contributing

-Contributions to this project are welcome.
+🏆Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 # Acknowledgments